apache/mesos/docs/persistent-volume.md

 reserving [multiple disk resources](multiple-disk.md).

 Persistent volumes can be created by __operators__ and authorized __frameworks__.
-We require a `principal` from the operator or framework in order to authenticate/authorize the operations.
-Permissions are specified via the existing ACL mechanism.
-To use authorization with reserve, unreserve, create, and destroy operations, the Mesos master must be configured with the desired ACLs.
-For more information, see the
+By default, frameworks and operators can create volumes for any role and destroy any persistent volumes.
+[Authorization](authorization.md) allows this behavior to be limited so that volumes can only be created for particular roles and only particular volumes can be destroyed.
+For these operations to be authorized, the framework or operator should provide a `principal` to identify itself.
+To use authorization with reserve, unreserve, create, and destroy operations, the Mesos master must be configured with the appropriate ACLs.
+For more information, see the [authorization documentation](authorization.md).
-[authorization documentation](authorization.md).

 * `Offer::Operation::Create` and `Offer::Operation::Destroy` messages are